nwb4edu/nwb4edu.github.io/CONTRIBUTING.md

 #### Markdown
 - Use proper heading hierarchy (# for titles, ## for main sections, etc.)
 - Include links to external resources where helpful
-- Use code blocks with language specification for syntax highlighting

 ### Testing Your Changes